indieweb/indieauth-client-php/README.md

 The authorization endpoint allows a website to specify the location to direct the user's browser to when performing the initial authorization request.

-Since this can be a full URL, this allows a website to use an external auth server such as [indieauth.com](https://indieauth.com) as its authorization endpoint.
+Since this can be a full URL, this allows a website to use an external server as its authorization endpoint.
 This allows people to delegate the handling and verification of authorization and authentication to an external service to speed up development.
 Of course at any point, the authorization server can be changed, and API clients and users will not need any modifications.

 The following function will fetch the user's home page and return the authorization endpoint, or `false` if none was found.